Safariminer/gmff/readme.md

 ### Long term:
 - Use GMMF to make portable 2D games with textures built into the executable directly
 - Use GMMF to deploy web content to potentially a lot of users
+## PPMtoBF
+PPMtoBF is the transpiler used to transform PPM to Brainfuck code.
+### Known issues:
+- Mathematically, it takes a f***ing long time to complete a 64x64 image.
+I'm writing this as the first Felix Argyle image slowly but surely transforms to BF.
+I can't even write the reader yet; I don't have anything to test it with.
+AAAAAAAAAAAAAAAAAAA